d3ku010/StudentPortal/README.md

 - **Delete Students**: Remove student records from the database.
 - **Validation**: Basic data validation to ensure correct input.
 - **Responsive UI**: User-friendly interface built with **Bootstrap** for responsive design.
+- **Logging**: Application logging implemented using NLog for tracking errors and activities.

 ---